The U.S. traditionally leads in times of crisis. Now it’s practicing self-isolation.

 “The U.S. administration also prolonged, rather than taking the bull by the horns.
 It wasted several days or weeks and showed the way to many people, like President López Obrador, that it was possible to pretend it wasn’t going to hurt,” he said.

 Birnbaum reported from Brussels.
 DeYoung reported from Washington.
-Max Bearak in Nairobi, Robyn Dixon in Moscow, Shibani Mahtani in Hong Kong and Mary Beth Sheridan in Mexico contributed.
+Max Bearak in Nairobi, Robyn Dixon in Moscow, Shibani Mahtani in Hong Kong and Mary Beth Sheridan in Mexico contributed to this report.

 Trump has no qualms about calling coronavirus the ‘Chinese Virus.’
 That’s a dangerous attitude, experts say.